GregVS/neuro/README.md

 # Neuro
+**Note: I wrote this project in 7th grade.
+It was simply a way for me to learn about basic neural networks at a low level.**

 Neuro is an open source neural network made with Java :)<br>
 Feel free to distribute this program or modify it to your liking.
 <br>